tsilva/curriculum-vitae/README.md

 NeuralJ was an open-source software project that aims at providing an efficient and user-friendly Neural Network library for Java.

-Improved the knowledge on Neural Networks and Genetic Algorithms, as well as the skills in Java programming, and software architecture.
+Improved my knowledge on Neural Networks and Genetic Algorithms, as well as the skills in Java programming, and software architecture.

 ---